Urban BioFilter

 Thanks to EU, national, and local policies since 2000, emissions of pollutants from key sectors have been reduced, but it is not enough.
 We are on the right path and we must continue to implement mechanisms in our cities and municipalities.

-Through our experience in various European projects, we have found that these interventions often cannot be large, pre-planned projects included in urban planning.
-They must be precise actions capable of bringing nature to already saturated areas of the city, in need of public space revitalization.
+They must be surgical actions, capable of bringing nature to already saturated areas of the city, in need of revaluation at the level of public space.

 Urban BioFilter: the urban furniture capable of filtering air in public spaces